 Asthma action plans

-A written asthma action plan will help you recognise worsening asthma and tell you what to do in response.
+A written asthma action plan helps you recognise when your asthma is getting worse and what to do about it.

 - Fewer days off work or school

-The process of developing an asthma action plan with your doctor is important.
-This should be a discussion of your individual circumstances, asthma patterns and triggers, and current management.
-Your personal written asthma action plan is a reminder of that discussion.
+Developing an asthma action plan with your doctor is important and should include a talk about your own circumstances including you asthma patterns and triggers, and current management.

 Written asthma action plans are one of the most effective asthma management tools available.
-If you or someone you are responsible for has asthma, ask about developing an asthma action plan.
+If you or someone you are responsible for has asthma, ask about developing an asthma action plan with your doctor.

 - a list of your usual asthma medicines, including doses

-- instructions on what to do when asthma is getting worse (including when to take extra doses or extra medicines, and when to contact a doctor or go to the emergency department)
+- instructions on what to do when your asthma gets worse (including when to take extra doses or extra medicines, and when to contact a doctor or go to the emergency department)